Kerwin Bell: USF

 In January 2019, Bell was named the offensive coordinator for the South Florida Bulls by head coach Charlie Strong, who knew Bell from several stints as an assistant coach at the University of Florida.
 Bell was given "total control" of the Bulls' offense, which had stagnated before his arrival.

-USF suffered through a disappointing 4–8 2019 season, resulting in the dismissal of Strong.
+However, USF suffered through a disappointing 4–8 2019 season in which they lost five of their last six games, leading to Strong's dismissal.
 Incoming head coach Jeff Scott opted to build a new staff, and Bell was dismissed along with the rest of Strong's assistant coaches on December 16.

 Western Carolina

 Bell was hired as the 14th head coach at Western Carolina on April 27, 2021.
-In his first year, Bell led the Catamounts to a 4-7 record after starting the season 0-6.
-In his second year, Bell led the Catamounts to a 6-5 record, their first winning season since 2017.
+In Bell's first season, the Catamounts lost their first six games but won four out of the remaining five to finish the season with the program's best win total in five years.
+In 2022, the Catamounts enjoyed their first winning season since 2017 with a 6-5 campaign, and in 2023, they finished 7-4 and were ranked No. 23 in the final STATS poll for third time in program history and the first since 1983.

 Personal life

 Kerwin Bell married the former Cosette Odom in 1986, while they were both students at the University of Florida.
 The two had first met in kindergarten in their hometown of Mayo, and at the time of their marriage, Cosette was Florida's majorette captain while Kerwin was the Gators' star quarterback.
-Their son, Kade Bell, joined his father's coaching staff at Valdosta State and was the primary playcaller during their national championship season in 2018.
-Kade also joined his father's staff at USF.
+Their son, Kade, joined his father's coaching staff at Valdosta State and was the primary playcaller during their national championship season in 2018.
+Kade later joined his father's staff at USF and Western Carolina before he was named the offensive coordinator at Pittsburgh on December 10, 2023.